enchant97/minetest_simple_commands/README.md

 | hp       | enhancements | Give the player health (hp)         |              |
 | pos      |              | Current player posistion            |              |

+## Config
+You can change the default multipliers for speed, lowgrav and exjump in the minetest settings under `mods > simple_commands`.

 ---

 ## License